Fraternities and sororities have a lot of specific terminology and acronmyns. This glossery should help you learn to "speak Greek"!

 Recruitment: The process through which sororities and fraternities get new members.
 Potential New Members tour each house, are invited to different events and choose the new members for their organization (students seeking membership in a fraternity or sorority “rush,” while the Greek organizations “recruit” new members).

-Rho Gamma: A Panhellenic representative who has no contact with her own chapter during formal membership recruitment and is available to guide women through the recruitment process and answer questions.
+Recruitment Counselor (Gamma Chi): A Panhellenic representative who has no contact with her own chapter during Panhellenic formal recruitment and is available to guide women through the recruitment process and answer questions.

 Ritual: The traditional rites and ceremonies of a fraternity or sorority; these are almost always private and known only to initiated members of a fraternal organization.

-Rush: The process of attending recruitment events held by houses with the intent of meeting people and participating in a particular fraternity or sorority (students seeking membership in a fraternity or sorority “rush,” while the Greek organizations “recruit” new members).
+Rush: The process of attending recruitment events held by houses with the intent of meeting people and participating in a particular fraternity.
+This term is believed to be outdated by some and its use is not encouraged.

 Saluting: Saluting is a tradition common to many Latino-Greek Organizations.
 Salute/Saluting is a unique art of reciting information in a line formation.
 Put quite simply, it's "poetry in motion."
 Involves a line of members performing intense, in-sync, and sharp hand & body movements with greetings attributing to others, honoring past and current accomplishments, or cherishing the cultural history, heritage, and traditions of the entire organization.